 Electronic receipts (e-receipts) are a type of alert that can support those efforts.
 E-receipts can be sent via email whenever a card is used.
 They contain transaction details and can be set up for select cards or your entire account.
 They allow managers to quickly review transactions so that company fleet reports are as accurate as possible.
 E-receipts can even be used by companies to expedite billing their own customers for fuel used during a job.

 Step 4: Monitor your drivers.

-Information is key to reducing unauthorized use of cards.
+Information is critical to reducing unauthorized use of cards.
 Managers need to be able to access account information online anytime, anywhere.
 Waiting for invoices to be published online or mailed to you is not sufficient.
 Instead, transactions should be available online as quickly as possible, allowing managers to monitor card activity in real time.

 For some, this may be a task best suited for a parent company or corporate headquarters.
 In that case, corporate managers are responsible for detecting fraud and inefficiencies by comparing divisions, departments and drivers within the company.
 If a department or driver operates significantly less efficiently than another, it may indicate fraud or misuse, and further follow-up is needed.

 In other companies, local managers provide will better oversight because they are more intimately aware of the daily roles and responsibilities of their employees.
 This knowledge enables them to confirm drivers are fueling the correct vehicle where and when they should.
 In contrast, a corporate employee may lack this detailed information and fail to notice suspicious activity when it first arises.

 Alternatively, you may find that a blend of corporate and regional oversight is best for your business.
 Regional managers can review the fueling details of drivers that report to them, while corporate managers look at the bigger picture of your company’s fuel spend.
 This dual oversight approach is often the most effective means of reducing unauthorized purchases and preventing fraud.